Observation of quasi-coherent density fluctuation in scrape-off layer enhancing boundary transport in high-betaN hybrid plasmas on DIII-D: Results

-When the SOL QCF is observed, the density gradient increases significantly in the SOL region (red in Fig.~\ref{fig:bout}(a)).
-According to the BOUT++ linear simulations at $k_{\theta}^{\mathrm{eff}}=6\,\mathrm{cm^{-1}}\approx k_{\theta}^{\mathrm{SOL}}$, the density perturbation, $\delta n=\tilde{n}/\bar{n}$, is destabilized in the SOL region (red in Fig.~\ref{fig:bout}(b)).
+The simulation results show that, with the experimental profiles at 3250 ms (red in Fig.~\ref{fig:bout}(a)), the density perturbation can be destabilized in the SOL region (red in Fig.~\ref{fig:bout}(b)).
+According to the BOUT++ linear simulations at $k_{\perp}\rho_{s}\approx0.3$, the density perturbation, $\delta n=\tilde{n}/\bar{n}$, peaks in the SOL region (red in Fig.~\ref{fig:bout}(b)).
 The peak of this density perturbation is located at $\psi_{n}\approx1.02\text{–}1.03$, corresponding to the location with maximum density gradient in the SOL region.
-The radial width (FWHM) of this density perturbation is about 1.3 cm, which is close to the experimental estimation of the radial correlation length.
-When the SOL QCF is not observed, the density profile is more flattened in the SOL (blue in Fig.~\ref{fig:bout}(a)), and the SOL density perturbation is stabilized (blue in Fig.~\ref{fig:bout}(b)).
+The radial width (FWHM) of this density perturbation is about 1.3 cm.
+On the other hand, with the experimental profiles at about 3850 ms (blue in Fig.~\ref{fig:bout}(a)), the SOL density perturbation is stabilized (blue in Fig.~\ref{fig:bout}(b)).
 Also, the pedestal density perturbation ($0.95<\psi_{n}<1$) becomes the dominant mode when the SOL QCF does not appear (blue in Fig.~\ref{fig:bout}(b)).
-The simulated mode is most unstable at outer midplane, bad curvature region, and propagates in the ion diamagnetic drift direction, indicating its interchange-like nature.
-The peak location and radial width are in agreement with the experimental observations by the DBS system.
+The simulated mode is most unstable at the outer midplane, bad curvature region, and propagates in the ion diamagnetic drift direction, indicating its interchange-like nature.
+Above all, the propagation direction, the peak location, and the radial width of the SOL density perturbation are in agreement with the experimental observations by the DBS system.

-A $k_{\theta}$-scan has been performed to see the response of the linear growth rate at different turbulence scales.
-The SOL density perturbation is unstable for a wide range of the poloidal wavenumbers which covers the range of the SOL QCF (Fig.~\ref{fig:bout}(c)).
-The density and pressure profiles are also varied by a factor of 0.8 and 1.2 in the simulation to see if the linear growth rate changes correspondingly.
-As shown in Fig.~\ref{fig:bout}(c), the linear growth rate increases as the density and/or pressure profiles are raised, but it do \emph{not} show any critical gradient effect or explosive growth of the density perturbation.
+The linear growth rate of the SOL density perturbation are calculated at different turbulence scales ($0.2<k_{\perp}\rho_{s}<0.9$), using the experimental profiles with SOL QCF observed.
+The SOL density perturbation is found to be unstable for a wide range of the poloidal wavenumbers which covers the range of the SOL QCF (Fig.~\ref{fig:bout}(c)).

+To identify the dominant free energy drive for the SOL density perturbation, the density and temperature profiles are multiplied by a factor, ranging from 0.8 to 1.2, with $k_{\perp}\rho_{s}\approx0.3$ in the simulation.
+It is a common scanning technique used in BOUT++ simulations \citep{li2019prediction}.
+The local quantity and gradient are thus changed accordingly, while the scale lengths are fixed.
+As shown in Fig.~\ref{fig:bout}(c), the linear growth rate increases as the density (orange) or the temperature (green) profiles are raised.
+Since the increased density and temperature profiles can enhance the linear growth rate of the SOL density perturbation, its free energy source is likely attributed to the SOL pressure gradient.